xender22/tech-test-dotnet/README.md

 If I had more time, I would have made the operations asynchronous, added logging, and included an actual data source and project files for manual testing (such as an API controller, a repository implementation, and possibly a front end or a Swagger/OpenAPI setup).

-## Made a high level overview of my refactoring logic
+## High Level Overview of Refactoring Logic

 ![alt text](image.png)